This post may include affiliate links. Thank you for your support.

 Instructions

-• Roast in the oven: Place the brussels sprouts in the oven and roast for 25 minutes, stirring halfway through.
+Place the brussels in the oven and roast for 15 minutes.

-• Serve: Transfer the maple brussel sprouts to a serving bowl and serve.
-Enjoy!
+• Serve Maple Brussels Sprouts: Transfer the maple sprouts to a serving bowl and drizzle the remaining tablespoon of maple syrup of the sprouts.

 Video